 Have you heard about eBay VeRO?
-Some beginners in eBay drop shipping might not hear about it yet.
-But let me tell you, you should pay attention to this topic or otherwise your eBay account could end up suspended or closed for good.
-Here is our CEO and Co-Founder, Kfir Shapira with more about it.
+Some beginners in eBay dropshipping might not hear about it yet.
+But let me tell you, you should really pay attention to this topic or otherwise, you can get your eBay account restricted or suspended forever.

 What Does eBay VeRO mean?

 So, what is actually eBay VeRO?
 VeRO is an acronym for the Verified Rights Owner.
 It is a program to authorize the intellectual property rights owners and authorized representatives of a certain brand to report eBay listings that may violate or undermine those rights.